 Urbanization, agriculture, and deforestation are the greatest threats to natural watershed processes.
 The northern reaches of San Francisco Coastal South watershed within San Mateo County is commercial and residential, therefore, urban sprawl and high levels of imperviousness limit the process of infiltration to the groundwater table.
 Figure 2-13 depicts impervious surface cover within the San Francisco Coastal South watershed.
 Higher levels of imperviousness exist in Daly City and Pacifica.
 Imperviousness tends to surround 303(d) listed waterbodies to the north and beaches along the coast, contributing to their impairment, with percentages over 70% impervious.
 Increasing levels of impervious cover create higher surface runoff volumes, which flood waterbodies instead of feeding streams and rivers gradually.
-Higher runoff also increases sedimentation, which may block passage of water, sorb toxic metals and other contaminants, and limit infiltration.
+Higher runoff also increases sedimentation, which may block passage of water, adsorb toxic metals and other contaminants, and limit infiltration.
 Urban runoff also contributes to bacterial loading where pet waste and human fecal material from sewage overflows contaminate beaches and waterways.
+In Pilarcitos Creek, for example, poor water quality from urban runoff, landfills, and combined sewer overflows/insufficient sewage treatment is evident along beaches near Half Moon Bay (San Mateo County Resource Conservation District 2008).
+Various studies such as the Pilarcitos Integrated Watershed Management Plan (IRWMP) have assessed the degree to which these point and non-point sources are affecting the watershed.